madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 ---
 title: 'Why speed matters.
 Thoughts about web performance'
-description: 'Web performance is about everyone being able to access a web page quickly without having to overcome unnecessary obstacles.'
+description: 'Web performance is about everyone being able to access a website quickly, no matter what the internet conditions are or what device is being used.'
 key: 'speedmatters'
 date: 2021-09-20
 image: './src/assets/images/blog/pagina-web-velocidad.jpg'